spacecatpixel/lokidocs/docs/FAQ.md

 About 120 seconds.

 ###**Can you run multiple service nodes in a single VPS server?**
-You will need a new VPS server per [Service Node](../ServiceNodes/SNOverview).
+It is recomended that you run different instances per [Service Node](../ServiceNodes/SNOverview) however it is not required..

 ###**Where will SNApps and all of its data be hosted?**
 [SNApps](../LokiServices/SNApps) are similar to hidden services in Tor; they are hosted on servers by users.